mobrun/a1-gregforbes/A1_GregForbes_MEB Comments.md

 The total annual electricity consumption per customer is 1.06 * 1011 kBtu (electricity) + 1.83 * 1011 kBtu (Gas Consumption) = 2.89 *1011 kBtu (in total).
 The average electricity consumption is 1.06 * 1011 kBtu (electricity) / 57,773,738 (people) = 1,838 kBtu (electricity) / person.
 The average gas consumption is 1.83 * 1011 kBtu (gas consumption) / 52,940,106 (people) = 3,456 kBtu (gas consumption) / person.

+We have different values for the average annual electricity and gas consumption per customer.
+I think this is because you divided total average electricity or gas by the sum of all the customers over 12 months, whereas I took the average of the customers per month.
+I think in the method you use the result is counting a single customer multiple times.

 #### Q5: How would you explain the results of this chart to an average property owner in Northern California?
 What would be the value of conducting further "seasonal" analyses of energy use, compared to "year-long" analyses, and how would you define seasonal boundaries?